The Department of Art and Technology Studies at the School of the Art Institute of Chicago (SAIC) offers the following equipment and facilities:

 Flex Space is a communal space and multi-purpose facility that may host a wide range of activities, including exhibitions, lectures, performances, workshops, receptions—in addition to allowing the ATS community to come together in small groups and improvise according to need.

 Retro Lab is a hybrid facility that can be used for teaching, art making and research.
 It features a growing collection of functional vintage computers, digital and analogue media, and electronic devices.
-One of the most prominent items in the collection is a 36-module Sandin Image Processor (1973) that can be rolled out to other rooms for hybridization with new technologies, live performance, and many other applications.
+One of the most prominent items is a newly acquired Palik/Abe Video Synthesizer (constructed from 1969-1971).
+The lab also features a 36-module Sandin Image Processor (designed between 1971-1974), a Commodore 64 and an Apple IIE.

 Individual graduate studios create space for experimentation, conceptualization, and construction of individual and collaborative projects.